JeffRisberg/LangChain02/README.md

 ## Usage

+Update .env file with your OPENAI_API key
-update .env file with your API key
+Update .env file with your SERPAPI_API key

 Then export it with